alkimo/assetTicker/README.md

 # Stock Variation Tracker

-📈📊 A Flutter project for tracking stock variations using the Yahoo Finance API.
+💻💹 A Flutter project for tracking stock variations using the Yahoo Finance API.

+This mobile app is a Flutter project designed for tracking stock variations using the Yahoo Finance API.
+The app follows a clean architecture and utilizes TDD for reliable and easy maintenance. 🧱🧪

+This project is ideal for anyone looking to create a reliable and effective stock price variation tracking app in Flutter, with a strong focus on TDD, clean architecture, and the use of the Yahoo Finance API. 📈📊

 ## Description